lemlac/mulem/docs/reference.md

 ### Manual Implementation

 Generics will automatically generate code based on their parameters, but you can also implement them by hand using pattern matching.
-If you only want to use the manual implementations for a generic function, you can set its body to `unset`.
-We've mentioned `unset` before when declaring variables without settinging them. `unset` itself is actually a meta function and not a keyword.
-It takes a type parameter `unset[T]` but can be dropped if the type is inferred.
+If you only want to use the manual implementations for a generic function, you can set its body to `unset[_]`.
+We've mentioned `unset[T]` before when declaring variables without settinging them. `unset` itself is actually a meta function and not a keyword.
+It takes a type parameter `unset[T]` can be inferred with `_`.
 This creates a virtual function that can be overloaded later.
-If you use a function that is defined with `unset` or `unset[T], it will throw a compile-time error.
+If you use a function that is defined with `unset[_]`, it will throw a compile-time error.

 ```
 -- Forces every type to have its own implementation
-increment[T] :: fn(c: ref mu T): void = unset
+increment[T] :: fn(c: ref mu T): void = unset[_]

 Counter :: struct = value: int